Best Marketing Podcasts for 2017

 According to The Infinite Dial, a recent study conducted by Edison Research, podcast listening grew 23% between 2015 and 2016.
 Twenty-one percent of Americans ages 12 and up have listened to a podcast in the past month; up from 17% in 2015.

-The audience for podcasts is large.
+The audience is huge.
 Fifty-seven million Americans tune in.
 Again, that’s 21% of all Americans.
 To provide a bit of context, just 13% of the country listens to Spotify monthly.

 Mobility is driving podcast growth.
-The rise in podcast consumption over the past year correlates with an even larger shift in how podcasts are consumed.
-In 2014, most podcasts were being listened to on a computer.
+The rise in podcast consumption over the past year correlates with an even larger shift in how they are are consumed.
+In 2014, most were being listened to on a computer.
 In 2016 it’s a much different story.
 Sixty-four percent of podcasts are being accessed through smartphones and tablets.

 The podcast audience needs to mature.
 One in four Americans ages 12-54 listened to a podcast last month.
 But to really break through and become a major part of the media landscape, podcasts must become a habit for older Americans.
 Just 11% of Americans 55+ listens to podcasts monthly.